Gonciarov/CV/README.md

 - For our final project (September 2020), our Makers team decided to use ReactJS which I have never used before and therefore found myself blocked in first days of work.
 To get familiar with the framework, I created a simple React notepad app using tutorial just in one day, and eventually managed to make my fair contribution to the project.

 - Also, learning new things from different fields has always been a part of my job as a journalist and editor.
 When I worked on article, I could have been required to familiarize myself quickly with something like current immigration law practice or property markets situation.
 Fast learning has been my daily routine for years.

+#### Team worker

+- I ask questions.
+Always prefer to ask someone more experienced rather than spend a day on resolving a technical issue by myself.
+It's not only about saving my time, it's about saving team's time.
+- Have 10 years of experience of team work, from small teams of 5 employees to giants like BBC;
+- Worked on different levels, from trainee to mid-senior roles;
+- Experienced in representing company on conferences and industry events;
+- Experienced in working with clients, can understand people's specific needs and expectations.